National Council adapts labor laws to EU law

 Obligation to issue a service note for all employment relationships

-With the Amendment of various labor laws such as the Employment Contract Law Adjustment Act, the Employees Act and the Agricultural Labor Act, a basic obligation is standardized for employers to include the company’s registered office on the service note, a short description of the activity, the remuneration for overtime, the method of payment of wages, the duration and conditions the probationary period as well as a reference to the termination procedure and to hand over the service note immediately after the start of the employment relationship.
+With the Amendment of various labor laws such as the Employment Contract Law Adjustment Act, the Employees Act and the Agricultural Labor Act, a basic obligation is standardized for employers to include the company’s registered office on the service note, a short description of the activity, the remuneration for overtime, the method of payment of wages, the duration and conditions the probationary period as well as a reference to the termination procedure and to hand over the service note immediately following the start of the employment relationship.
 This also applies to freelance contracts, temporary workers, domestic workers and home workers.
 There are penalties for not handing over a service note.
 A right to multiple employment and provisions on necessary training and further education measures are also part of the legal package.

 The collective amendment proposed by the coalition parties was passed with the votes of the ÖVP and the Greens.
 Markus Koza (Greens) emphasized that the EU directive strengthens workers’ rights.
 In the future, employers will no longer be able to “pass on” training costs to employees.
 He also referred to the enforceable right to a service note and the right to multiple employment.